-1. Discuss the relationship between goals and commitment to attaining a goal.
+- 1. Discuss the relationship between goals and commitment to attaining a goal. - 2.
+Demonstrate the ability to focus within a session.

 Read pages 13-18 in the CCNC Motivational Interviewing (MI) Resource Guide.

 Ultimately our presence in a client's life is as a "change agent."
 This means we have the role of facilitating a change in a person's life (internal or external) so that they can attain their goals.